CommandPost/CommandPost-UserGuide/interface/menubar/README.md

 By default, the menubar is pretty jam-packed with heaps of options and functionality.
 If you find it too daunting, you can adjust what sections are shown in the menubar via the Menubar Preferences panel.

 At the bottom of the menubar is a **SETTINGS** section, and within that, a **Preferences** dropdown.
-Once you click the **Menu Bar** option within that, you'll be presented with this:
+Once you click the **Menubar** option within that, you'll be presented with this:

 ![Menubar](../../images/menubar-prefs.png)

 From this preferences you can pick and choose which menubar items you want to show or hide.

-You can also switch from using an icon in the menubar, to the text "CommandPost"
+You can also switch between icon options, or to a text of your choice, which by default is "CP".

 ![Menubar Text](../../images/menubar-text.png)